zenflow/composite-http-server/README.md

 The composite service shares the above characteristics.
 It is a terminal program and shouldn't exit until receiving a shutdown signal.
-*However*, if any fatal errors occur, the composite service will shut down any running services and exit with exit code `1`.
+*However*, if any fatal error occurs, the composite service will shut down any running services and exit with exit code `1`.
+TODO: Reference "Fatal errors" section here

+Fatal errors:
+    - Invalid configuration
+    - Error spawning process (e.g. EPERM, etc.)
+    - Error in `ready` function
+    - Service crashed before ready (Note that "service crashed after ready" is not fatal, and will be handled by restarting the service.)

-### Graceful startup
+### Graceful startup (TODO: and shutdown)

 Building on the previous example, suppose we want to start `web` only once `api` has started up and is ready to handle requests.